corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/tools-config-obfuscator.md

 ## Obfuscate using the command-line tool

-The command-line tool is included in Corda: Enterprise Edition  as a `.jar` file with a name `corda-tools-config-obfuscator-<version>.jar`, where `<version>` stands for the Corda: Enterprise Edition  version (for example, `corda-tools-config-obfuscator-4.9.jar` or `corda-tools-config-obfuscator-4.9.jar`).
+The command-line tool is included in Corda Enterprise as a `.jar` file with a name `corda-tools-config-obfuscator-<version>.jar`, where `<version>` stands for the Corda Enterprise version (for example, `corda-tools-config-obfuscator-4.9.jar` or `corda-tools-config-obfuscator-4.9.jar`).

 ### Usage